jluera/insurance_subreddit_analysis_pipeline/README.md

 Admittedly, some of the leveraged components, such as the use of Airflow, is kind of overkill for a simple pipeline like this but was utilized just to gain additional practice.

+## Project Architecture and Details
+This project makes use of the following resources:
+* Docker
+* Apache Airflow (Running in Docker container)
+* Terraform (Running in a Docker container)
+* Google Cloud Storage (To ingest parquet files before they get loaded into Big Query)
+* Google Big Query (To batch load parquet files from Cloud Storage tables and perform some simple analysis on them)

+Prior to Data Ingestion, the Google Cloud services are spun up using Terraform, which is running in a Docker container.
+The terraform.tfvars file should be edited to add the necessary variables for your cloud environment.
+The other Terraform configs in this repo will pull those variables from the Terraform.tfvars file.
+You can then spin up your resources using terraform apply.

+## Terraform:
+Run curl -fsSL https://apt.releases.hashicorp.com/gpg | sudo apt-key add -
+Run sudo apt-add-repository "deb [arch=amd64] https://apt.releases.hashicorp.com $(lsb_release -cs) main"
+Run sudo apt-get update && sudo apt-get install terraform Google credentials
+Make sure that you upload the google_credentials.json to $HOME/.google/credentials/ and you create the GOOGLE_APPLICATION_CREDENTIALS as specified in the Creating an environment variable for the credentials section.

+Data ingestion is handled by Airflow running in a Docker container.
+Airflow initiates a single DAG which runs four scripts.
+The first script handles downloading the necessary data from the Reddit /r/insurance subreddit using the PushShift API.
+It then performs some simple data cleaning with Pandas and saves the dataset into a Parquet format.
+A second script loads this parquet file into Spark and performs some additional data cleansing.
+A third script handles loading the data into Google Cloud Storage.
+And the fourth script batch loads the data from Google Cloud Storage into a BigQuery table for further analysis.

 ## Dashboard

 The final dashboard can be configured as required but should look something like this: